About DTIC

 • Maximizing the value of each dollar the DoD spends through the analysis of funding, work-in-progress, and Independent Research and Development (IR&D) data to identify gaps, challenges and way forward.

-More than 50 percent of the research records in DTIC's collection are available through the R&E Gateway - an access-controlled knowledge management repository available to authorized DoD personnel, defense contractors, federal government personnel, government contractors, and select academic institutions.
+Most of the research records – close to 5 million – in our collection are available through the R&E Gateway - an access-controlled knowledge management repository available to authorized DoD personnel, defense contractors, federal government personnel, government contractors, and select academic institutions.
 The R&E Gateway requires Common Access Card (CAC) login or registration.
-Access to unclassified, unlimited information, including many full-text, downloadable documents are available to the general public through this website.
+A user’s specific credentials determine the level of access he or she has within the platform.

-DTIC also manages the Information Analysis Centers which provide essential technical analysis and data support to a diverse customer base that spans the Combatant Commands (CCMDs), the Office of the Secretary of Defense, defense agencies, and the military services.
-The IACs actively partner and collaborate with defense research and engineering focus groups and communities of interest in cyber, homeland defense and defense systems.
-They are staffed with scientists, engineers and information specialists who provide research and analysis to customers with diverse, complex and challenging requirements.
+DTIC also manages the DoD Information Analysis Centers (DoDIAC) which provide essential technical analysis and data support to a diverse customer base that spans the Combatant Commands (CCMDs), the Office of the Secretary of Defense, defense agencies, and the military services.

 DTIC's History